cmnemoi/eMush/Api/src/Modifier/README.md

 - Triggering an additional event before a given event

 ### How to choose priority of a modifier ?
-The choice of priority depends on the type of eventModifier you are using:
+The choice of [priority](./Enum/PriorityEnum) depends on the type of eventModifier you are using:
 - TriggerEventModifier: indicates if the triggered event is dispatched before (<0) or after (>0) the initial event.
 Several triggered events can be sorted one relative to another.
 - PreventEvent: remove all the event with a priority higher than the modifier one.
-E.g. to prevent the initial event, chose -1.
+E.g. to prevent the initial event, chose -50.
 - Variable modifiers: On which order is the initial event quantity modified?
 Overall, multiplicative modifiers should have a lower priority than additive ones.
-By default, use priority between -150 to -100.
+By default, use priority between -1 to -20.

 # Architecture